in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 public void Todo() {}

-### Q :  Caused by: java.lang.IllegalArgumentException: The servlets named [com.in28minutes.LoginServlet] and [webapp.LoginServlet] are both mapped to the url-pattern [/login.do] which is not permitted
+### Error :  Caused by: java.lang.IllegalArgumentException: The servlets named [com.in28minutes.LoginServlet] and [webapp.LoginServlet] are both mapped to the url-pattern [/login.do] which is not permitted

 Problem is because there are two servlets with same url pattern.